DoHaiSon/InSI/introduction.md

 Based on the above specifications, we separated the toolbox architecture into four layers as shown in figure 1.

-- **GUI**: when the toolbox is initialized, the user can choose the Mode, i.e., Algorithms, CRB, or Demo.
-Each Mode corresponds to the dashboard, input parameters, and output interface.
+- **GUI**: when InSI is initialized, users can choose the mode, i.e., Algorithms, Performance, or Demo.
+Each mode corresponds to the dashboard, input parameters, and output interface.
+Additionally, InSI\_modtool is our small utility in GUI to create user-defined algorithms.

 - **Data**: this layer is a bridge between GUI (user) and Algorithms (back-end).
-The GUI collects input parameters from UI, then combines them into a pre-defined data structure and sends them to the back-end algorithm.
-After execution, the output of algorithm functions are values of "x" and "y" axes and they are stored in the data layer.
-Next, the GUI process "Figure options" from the user.
-It then gets data from the data layer, and finally displays the result figures.
+InSI operates by gathering input variables from the GUI and consolidating them into a predefined data structure, which is then transmitted to the back-end algorithm for processing.
+After execution, the output of algorithm functions are values of "x" and "y" axis, which are stored in the data layer.
+Subsequently, the GUI handles "Figure options" specified by the user, retrieves data from the data layer, and ultimately presents the result figures to the user.

-- **Algorithms**: Figure 2 presents a dictionary tree of the toolbox.
-Every algorithm of three Modes is stored in the "Algorithms" folder.
-They are divided by Mode, model, and each of them is attached with a parameters file.
-For example, in Figure 2, the function of the CMA algorithm is named "B\_CMA\_adap" stored in the folder Blind Model and Algo Mode.
-This means this function is a blind channel estimation method, and its version is "adap" which stands for adaptive.
+- **Algorithms**: Figure 2 presents a dictionary tree of InSI.
+All algorithms of the three modes are stored in the "Algorithms" folder.
+They are divided by mode and model; each is attached with a parameters file.
+For example, in Figure 2, the function of the blind approach of fast subspace algorithm is named "B\_SS\_Fast" stored in the folder Blind group and Algo mode.
+This means this function is a blind channel estimation method, and its version is "Fast", which stands to separate from other subspace algorithm versions.

 <p style="text-align-last: center">
 <img src="./assets/img/InSI_dict.png" width=35%>